yashichawla/youtube-api-app/README.md

 | `thumbnail_url` 	| The URL to the high resolution thumbnail of the YouTube video 	|
 | `published_at`  	| The timestamp (ISO 8601) at which the video was posted        	|

+A Postman collection has been included in the `test/` directory.
+You can use it to test the application's endpoints.

 ## Fetch Videos from Database

 You can fetch paginated videos from the database by sending a `GET` request to the `/fetch` endpoint.